 Everything You Need To Know About PAYE Registration

-The HMRC deducts national insurance contributions and tax income from employees in form of PAYE.
-Other deductions that are categorised as PAYE include student loans and pension contributions if any.
+The HMRC deducts national insurance contributions and income tax from employees in form of PAYE.
+Other deductions that are categorized as PAYE include student loans and pension contributions if any.
 All these deductions are made on a monthly basis during the preparation of employee payrolls.

 As an employee, you have a tax code which entails all your details that guide your employer how much PAYE should be deducted from your salary.
 The tax code is also beneficial in that it takes into account all your taxable state benefits and deducts them automatically from your income.
 However, in case you don’t have any extra income and you only earn from the state pension, then the HMRC will write to you and you may be required to fill in the self-assessment return.

 How to register as an employer

 When a business starts, it is required to register with the HMRC as an employer the moment it hires employees even if it is only one employee.
 The registration should be done in advance before the business makes its first payments.
 During registration, the employer is expected to provide all employee details as well as those of the business.
 It is after registering the business and employee details that the company can create a payroll system, prepare returns, pay the HMRC, and pay the employees.

 Although you are supposed to register as an employee the moment you hire the first employee, there are other requirements that you are expected to meet.
 These include;

 - The employee should be earning equal to or more than the PAYE which is £11,500 per years as per 2017/18 tax laws.
 The National Insurance Lower Earning should be £5,878 per year.